wingify/wingify.github.io/_posts/2017-08-25-jschannel-graphql.markdown

 }
 {% endhighlight %}

-Now you see there are two problems with this :-
+There are two problems with this response :-

 1) **Extra information** :- We only needed the **title** & **description** but we got everything related to the article and we cannot get rid of this extra payload as this extra information might be getting consumed at some other page i.e. Edit Article Page.

-2) **Missing information** :- We were expecting **author name** but instead we got **authorId**, now this is bad and to solve this we would probably be making another network call on the former end point to get the author name.
+2) **Missing information** :- We were expecting **author name** but instead we got **authorId**, this is bad and to solve this we would probably be making another network call on the former end point to get the author name.
 Its an overhead making 2 network calls just to fetch 3 parameters, don't you think?
 Also, it will just get more complex as we include more resources i.e comments, images etc.

 ### How Demand Driven Applications work?